THE FRAMEWORK

 Formation Over Repair.

 Formation work asks a different question.
-Not: how do we get back to where we were?
-But: who are we becoming?
+Not how do we get back to where we were, but who are we becoming.
 The framework does not primarily ask what you should do differently.
 It asks what kind of person you are being shaped into through the relationships you inhabit and the postures you practice.

 The BCSHLW™ framework is not a complete answer or a replacement for other clinical approaches.
-It is one rigorous lens — designed to sit alongside the frameworks clinicians, pastors, and practitioners already bring to the work, with formation rather than repair as its organizing frame.
+It is one rigorous lens, designed to sit alongside the frameworks clinicians, pastors, and practitioners already bring to the work, with formation rather than repair as its organizing frame.

 WHO THIS IS FOR